Psychodynamic Psychotherapy with Adults

 Two-Part Qualifying Course in Psychodynamic Psychotherapy

-This training programme presents an important opportunity for health service, statutory and voluntary sector workers to gain an intermediate training in psychodynamic psychotherapy.
+This training programme presents an opportunity for health service, statutory and voluntary sector workers to gain an intermediate training in psychodynamic psychotherapy.
 It is primarily aimed at professionals working in services with adults.
 The programme is delivered at NSCAP in collaboration with Leeds Partnerships NHS Foundation Trust and The Tavistock and Portman NHS Foundation Trust.
-The programme is validated by the University of Essex.
-Part 2 of the course is accredited by the British Psychoanalytic Council (BPC).
-It is supported by funding from NHS Yorkshire and the Humber.
-This is an innovative national development that NSCAP is pleased to support.
+Part 2 of the course is accredited by the British Psychoanalytic Council (BPC) and qualification leads to registration.

 Foundation Course in Psychodynamic Psychotherapy (D58L)